Administering STAR funding

 Consent for each event is not required, provided that:

 - the school has the consent of parents or caregivers for a student's participation in a STAR-funded course (one or more events)

 - parents, caregivers and whānau are provided with the required information about each event.

 A school may choose to appoint a STAR Coordinator to administer the use of STAR funding in the school.
 It would be appropriate for this person to report to the Senior Leader responsible for Curriculum in the school.

 Students undertaking work experience are to be treated as if they're attending school and the school must take all reasonable steps to monitor and record attendance as required by appropriate regulations.

-Students can be released from school for STAR courses and are considered to be attending school while undertaking a STAR activity (sections 25B and 71 of the Education Act 1989).
+Students can be released from school for STAR courses and are considered to be attending school while undertaking a STAR activity (sections 52(external link) and 53(external link) of the Education and Training Act 2020).
 Therefore schools retain responsibility for the enrolment and attendance of students attending STAR courses with outside providers.

 External providers must keep attendance records and send them to the school, and the school and the provider must communicate about absences.

 This arrangement must be clearly set out in the memorandum of understanding between the provider and the school.